knetikmedia/knetikcloud-csharp-net20-client/docs/UsersInventoryApi.md

 <a name="additemtouserinventory"></a>
 # **AddItemToUserInventory**
-> ModelInvoiceResource AddItemToUserInventory (int? id, ModelUserInventoryAddRequest userInventoryAddRequest)
+> InvoiceResource AddItemToUserInventory (int? id, UserInventoryAddRequest userInventoryAddRequest)

 Adds an item to the user inventory